 Testing is a crucial part of any B2B Facebook marketing strategy, and split testing is invaluable for ads in particular.

-Split tests allow you to test one factor of your ads at a time (like a changed audience targeting, bid, copy, image, or video) to see what helps you attract more of your target audience and drive results at the lowest cost possible.
+Split tests, or A/B tests, allow you to test one factor of your ads at a time, like a changed audience targeting, bid, copy, image, or video.
+This helps you see what helps you attract more of your target audience and drive results at the lowest cost possible.

 Keep in mind that when you enter multiple sets of copy and/or visuals to test, Facebook will automatically create combinations and run them to see which are most impactful.